 Learn

-Workshops can be booked by individual units, student groups, etc., or you can RSVP to join a standing workshop offered by CGMS through the School of Graduate Studies.
-Please visit the CGMS Events Calendar to see when our student and faculty workshops are being offered.
-To book a workshop for your group, or to request a spot at a standing CGMS workshop, please contact us via email at cgms@utoronto.ca.
+CGMS offers skills-based workshops for graduate students and faculty focused on understanding and resolving interpersonal challenges within supervisory relationships.
+Workshops may be booked by individual units, faculty groups, student associations, and other organizations, or you may RSVP to join a standing workshop offered by CGMS through the School of Graduate Studies.
+Please review the workshop list below for descriptions, dates, and registration information for our standing workshops.
+To book a workshop for your group, please contact us by email at cgms@utoronto.ca.

 Facilitated by Aziza Kajan, Director, Centre for Graduate Mentorship and Supervision.